 - You must complete your UCAS application by 15th October 2018 for the course beginning in September 2019.

 - If you wish to express a preference for a particular college, you should do so on your UCAS form.
-(You may register first and second choices for colleges on this form).

 University application form